“Life starts all over again when it gets crisp in the fall.” – F. Scott Fitzgerald

 NoDa uses real pumpkin in brewing the beer, not just the “pumpkin spices.”

 The combination of spices is a bit more complex than most.
-It includes cardamom, allspice, and cloves – not just cinnamon.
+It includes cardamom, allspice, and cloves – and NO cinnamon!

 It has good carbonation, a bit of hoppiness, and a small edge from the fresh ginger – so it doesn’t come off as too sweet.